FOI-Bioinformatics/nanometa_live/README.md

 ## USE

-**Tutorial files**
+**Tutorial**

 To get familiar with the program, there is a tutorial included in these instructions.
-If you wish to follow along with the tutorial, the files needed can be downloaded from XXXX
+If you wish to follow along with the tutorial, the files needed can be downloaded from XXXX.
+The sections are divided into general instructions followed by a tutorial part.
+If you're not following the tutorial, you can skip these parts.

 To use the program, follow these steps: